Aruvaro-Chulvi/OFFLINED/README.md

 # 📝 Instructions

-The following instructions are intended for the **Portable windows x64 version** you can find in our website **https://www.offlined.org** or in the following link: [Download Link](https://mega.nz/file/lJ0nGZTZ#uWp51wdfAdMSr3pV2vgWPlZI4e97ObJOQxwvfB1IIZ4)
+The following instructions are intended for the **Portable windows x64 version** you can find the release here: [Download Link](https://github.com/Aruvaro-Chulvi/OFFLINED/releases/tag/V4.0)

 ## 📦 Project Structure for needed files
 Download the project zip file and extract in root **C:/** or in the **folder** you prefer on your desktop.